 How to take better photos of your kids

-It’s no secret I’m pretty big on encouraging parents like you to take better photos of your kids.
-I tend to bang on about it on Instagram stories quite regularly – Take MORE photos – pull out your camera while you’re doing normal daily things!
+It's no secret I'm very much about encouraging parents like you to take more photos of your children.
+I tend to bang on about it on Instagram stories quite regularly: Take MORE photos, pull out your camera while you're doing normal things, get in the frame!

-The biggest hurdles I see to taking images of your kids are these:
+Some of the biggest hurdles to taking photos of your kids

-• You don’t think your images are any good.
+- You don't think your images are any good - fake smiles, that weird camera face...

-• You never do anything with the photos anyway.
+- You never do anything with the photos anyway, they'll be stuck in amongst the selfies forever.

 You always forget to have your camera out or you don’t feel like your phone is up to the task.